SSO Configuration via ADFS

 - Mappings:

-- E-Mail-Addresses => email
+- E-Mail-Addresses → email

-- Given-Name => given_name
+- Given-Name → given_name

-- Surname => family_name
+- Surname → family_name

 Adding field mapping in adfs

-Adding AD FS as an authorization provider
+Adding AD FS as an Identity Provider in Keycloak

-Import AD FS configuration to Keycloak
+Import the AD FS Configuration into Keycloak

 Adding openid provider to keycloak